Evidence for a Vast Prograde Stellar Stream in the Solar Vicinity

-The right two panels of \Fig{fig:m12f} show the spatial distribution of the velocities for SI and SII as red and blue arrows, respectively.
+The right two panels of Fig. 4 show the spatial distribution of the velocities for SI and SII as red and blue arrows, respectively.
 Similarly to Nyx, both streams corotate with the disk and are concentrated within a few kpc of the midplane.
 Both SI and SII are highly radial, but move in opposite directions towards/away from the galactic center.
 This suggests that they correspond to two passages of the stream near the solar position in \mf.
 The total velocity of SI (SII) is 440 (419) km/s with a dispersion of 29 (11) km/s.
+Future studies of the simulations will unveil the different possible stream velocities and dispersions expected from such mergers, which will enable us to better understand the origin of Nyx.

 We can also check if there are other stars in the $S>0.95$ sample that originated from the same progenitor as SI and SII, but that are not identified by the mixture analysis.
-These stars are shown in pale orange in the left panel of \Fig{fig:m12f}.
+These stars are shown in pale orange in the left panel of Fig. 4.
 Notably, SI and SII comprise only a fraction of the stream in the $S>0.95$ sample, likely because the mixture analysis separates the individual populations assuming Gaussian velocity distributions, and the stream distribution is inherently non-Gaussian.
 SI and SII comprise an even smaller fraction of the \emph{total} stream, because demanding a score cut of $S>0.95$ significantly reduces the number of stream stars in the sample; only $19\%$ of the \mf stream stars pass this cut.
-This fraction increases to 58\% when reducing the cut on the network score to $S>0.75$, though at the expense of introducing more disk contamination to the sample.
-Looking at the purity of the system (defined as the fraction of stars passing the score cut that are truly accreted), we find that it is $53\%$ for $S>0.95$ but drops to $36\%$ for $S > 0.75$.
+This fraction increases to 41\% when reducing the cut on the network score to $S>0.85$, though at the expense of introducing more disk contamination to the sample.
+Looking at the purity of the system (defined as the fraction of stars passing the score cut that are truly accreted), we find that it is $53\%$ for $S>0.95$ but drops to 43\% for $S > 0.85$.